pkprincekumar7/annual-sports-event-full/README.md

 - Winner/Loser Assignment: When a winner is selected in dual sports, the other participant is automatically marked as loser
 - Qualifiers Assignment: When qualifiers are set in multi sports, participants not in qualifiers are marked as knocked out
 - Points Table: Automatically calculated and updated for league matches in dual sports (2 points for win, 1 for draw/cancelled, 0 for loss)
-- Points Table Backfill: Admin can recalculate points table entries for existing completed matches
+- Points Table Backfill: Admin/coordinator can recalculate points table entries for existing completed matches
 - Remove Button: Available for all scheduled matches (including future matches) to allow cancellation/rescheduling
 - Status Dropdown: Only visible for scheduled matches that are not in the future
 - Event Year Management: Registration and event periods are managed per event year with derived event_id
 - Event Filtering: All operations use event_id for proper data isolation
 - Event Year Restrictions: Updates allowed until registration end date; deletes allowed only before registration start date
-- Year Selector: Admin can switch between event years to view/manage data for different years
+- Year Selector: Authenticated users can switch between events to view data for different years
 - Coordinator Role: Coordinators can perform admin operations (except editing/deleting sports) for their assigned sports only
 - Batch Management: Players are organized by batches (year field removed from player registration)
 - Password Management: Change password (authenticated users) and reset password (public via email)